lifuguan/nwpu-CV-research-group/content/authors/薛文灏/_index.md

   - Grad Students
 ---

-Le Yang is PhD candidate in Northwestern PolytechnicalUniversity.
+Wenhao Xue is a PhD candidate in Northwestern Polytechnical University.